 While shrimp are very versatile and can adapt to many conditions, they perform best when the water temperature is around 85 degrees F (30 degrees C).
 Shrimp can handle water salinity between nearly fresh water found in mangroves after a big rain storm, to full strength seawater.
 At Sun Shrimp we hatch our shrimp in full strength seawater and as they get older, we reduce the salinity to about 75% of ocean water; because they seem to be the most productive at that salinity.

 - Where do you get your water from?

-Even though our facilities are on a island surrounded by salt water, we have an 1,800 ft deep water well.
-This water has a perfect salinity and is completely clean and free from any contamination.
+Even though our facilities are on an island surrounded by salt water, we have an 1,800 foot deep water well.
+This water has a perfect salinity; it is pristinely clean and completely free from any contamination.

 - How is it possible to only use very little water?

-Generally, when we fill a tank with water, this water stays in that tank for most of that shrimps life.
-We do add some water for evaporation losses, but other then that add use very little water.
-When we harvest the tank most of the water is recycled.
+Generally, when we fill a tank with water, this water stays in that tank for most of that shrimp's life.
+We do add some water for evaporation losses, but other than that, we add very little water.
+When we harvest the tank, most of the water is recycled.

 - Doesn’t the water get dirty in the tanks if you don’t replace it?

 It would if it weren’t managed properly, but we use what is called a “biofloc” method.
 Just like a well-balanced aquarium, where the water, shrimp and filter work as one to maintain proper water conditions, our biofloc method encourages the growth of all kinds of natural bacteria and critters that help maintain the water quality.
 Just like an aquarium, just on a much larger scale.

 - Where does the water go when you are done using it?

 Our facility is certified by the Florida Division of Aquaculture as a zero-discharge facility.
 What this means is that we do not discharge any water from our land.
 We operate systems and ponds to clean and neutralize the water of all wastes.
 While we end up re-using most of the water, any excess water is stored in very large Evaporation and Percolation ponds.